Zone Configuration

 - Tightly controlled membership

-- Audit logging critical
+- Audit logging is critical

 Workstation